-If you think that you might be unable to come to York for some or part of the 2021 Spring Term then you have two options to consider: Temporary Remote Research or deferral.
+If you think that you might be unable to come to York for some of Autumn Term 2021 due to Covid-19 related reasons (see eligibility below) then you have two options to consider:

 Please speak to your supervisor and agree a plan.
 We'd like you to make a decision as soon as possible but if your situation changes we will work with you to find a solution.
-We've provided a checklist to help you plan an informed discussion with your supervisor:
+If you're considering TRR, we have a checklist you can work through with your supervisor to help you plan:

 The Temporary Remote Research (TRR) arrangements are part of the University's ongoing response to the Covid-19 pandemic.
-The TRR arrangements enable you to start your PGR programme on time but in your current/home location, moving to York as soon as you are able.
+The TRR arrangements enable you to start your PGR programme on time with the supervision and support you need but in your current/home location, moving to York as soon as you are able.